mlfa03/MLOPs/Text/Algorithms/Supervised/Naive Bayes.md

 ### Main concepts
 * Naïve Bayes Classifier is one of the simple and most effective Classification algorithms which helps in building the fast machine learning models that can make quick predictions.
-It is a probabilistic classifier, which means it predicts on the basis of the probability of an object.
+* It is a probabilistic classifier, which means it predicts on the basis of the probability of an object.
+* The Naive Bayes classifier calculates the class probabilities for each feature independently, which is equivalent to a strong (= naive) assumption of conditional independence of the features.

 **Types**
-* Gaussian Naive Bayes classifier: used when features are not discreet.
+* **Gaussian Naive Bayes classifier**: used when features are not discreet.
-* Multinomial Naive Bayes Classifier: used when features follow a multinomial distribution.
+* **Multinomial Naive Bayes Classifier**: used when features follow a multinomial distribution.
-* Bernoulli Naive Bayes classifier: used when features are of the boolean type.
+* **Bernoulli Naive Bayes classifier**: used when features are of the boolean type.

 ### How does it work?